 It’s sometimes difficult for parents who are horror fans to share that love with their children.
 Kids can be notoriously afraid of everything, so choosing books that you can enjoy together can be difficult.
 (This is especially disappointing because children tend to want to read the same books over, and over, and over again until the spines cracks).
-To help provide some new suggestions that will appeal to both you and your youngsters, we’ve made a list of titles that you should be reading to your little monsters.
+To help provide some new suggestions that will appeal to both you and your youngsters, we’ve made a list of children’s book recommendations for horror fans!

 The Fun Book of Scary Stuff (Written by Emily Jenkins with pictures by Hyewon Yum) is a truly unique title.
 This book lists terrifying things many children may have on their list of ‘biggest fears’ from trolls and witches to sharks and the dark!
 Rather than simply exposing children to cartoon versions of their fears (which it does), it also provides a hilarious account of a young boy and his two dogs facing their fears, one after the other.
 This book has important messages about challenging what scares us, but delivers it in a humorous way that kids are sure to get a kick out of.